 We associate a certificate with each internal node v, which asserts which of the two winners, at the left child and at the right child of v, is the winner at v.
-This certificate remains valid as long as (i) the winners at the children of v do not change, and (ii) the order along the y-axis between these two "sub-winners" does not change.
+This certificate remains valid as long as: (i) the winners at the children of v do not change, and (ii) the order along the y-axis between these two "subwinners" does not change.
 The actual certificate caters only to the second condition; the first will be taken care of recursively.
 The failure time associated with this certificate is the next time when these two winners switch their order along the y-axis.
 We store all certificates in a heap, using the failure times as keys.3 We call this heap of certificates the event queue.

-As time progresses, the algorithm encounters events, in each of which some certificate fails.
-The algorithm keeps removing from the event queue the certificate with the minimum failure time, and replaces it with a new certificate, which takes into account the new order of the sub-winners at the corresponding node v, and whose failure time is the next time when the two points switch again their order.
-In addition, the new winner at v is propagated upwards to the ancestors of v, which may cause the algorithm to replace the certificates at some of these nodes too.
+As time progresses, the algorithm encounters events, each containing some certificate that fails.
+The algorithm keeps removing from that event queue that certificate with the minimum failure time, replacing it with a new certificate which takes into account the new order of the subwinners at the corresponding node v, and whose failure time is the next time when the two points switch again their order.
+In addition, the new winner at v is propagated upwards to the ancestors of v, which may cause the algorithm to replace the certificates at some of these nodes, too.